lzx-dev/Clustering-Analysis/a.md

 #to unpriviliged groups and unfavorable outcomes to priviliged groups in a confidence band around
 #the decision boundary with the highest uncertainty

+# Upper and lower bound on the fairness metric used
+metric_ub = 0.05
+metric_lb = -0.05

 ROC = RejectOptionClassification(unprivileged_groups=unprivileged_groups,
                                  privileged_groups=privileged_groups,
                                             low_class_thresh=0.01, high_class_thresh=0.99,